 Attribution options determine which media channels receive credit for conversions and other post-click activities:

 Equal Attribution: All credit is attributed to the last click, regardless of other activity higher up in the funnel.
 For example, if consumer clicks a display ad and visits your site without converting, then clicks a search ad and does the same, and finally clicks a natural search result and converts, all conversion credit would be attributed the natural search visit.Note that selecting Equal Attribution will lower the number of conversions attributed to paid search.
 If you are running conversion-based bid strategies you may need to update your CPA/ROAS based goals accordingly.

 Opt-out: Natural search clicks never receive credit for conversions.
 Instead, credit always goes to the last click that is not natural search (i.e., paid search or display).
 If natural search is the only click in a conversion funnel, the conversion isn't reported at all.
 Opt-out is a good option if you're concerned that natural search clicks might adversely affect your paid search performance.

-Note that if you choose the Opt-out attribution model, Path to Conversion reports and Exposure to Conversion report will exclude natural search events, though you can still access the natural search data from Data Transfer files.
+Note that if you choose the Opt-out attribution model, Path to Conversion reports will exclude natural search events, though you can still access the natural search data from Data Transfer files.

 Customer support will set up your advertiser with the attribution option you choose.